FedEx (NYSE:FDX) Releases Q1 2023 Earnings Guidance

-Several equities analysts have recently issued reports on the company.
-JPMorgan Chase & Co. set a $192.00 target price on FedEx in a research report on Thursday.
-BMO Capital Markets decreased their target price on FedEx from $215.00 to $190.00 and set a market perform rating for the company in a research report on Friday, September 23rd.
-Evercore ISI decreased their target price on FedEx from $243.00 to $225.00 and set an outperform rating for the company in a research report on Friday, September 23rd.
-The Goldman Sachs Group decreased their price objective on FedEx from $250.00 to $215.00 and set a buy rating for the company in a research report on Friday, September 23rd.
-Finally, Barclays decreased their price objective on FedEx from $320.00 to $240.00 and set an overweight rating for the company in a research report on Monday, September 19th.
-Ten equities research analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company has an average rating of Moderate Buy and an average target price of $215.50.
+A number of brokerages recently weighed in on FDX.
+JPMorgan Chase & Co. set a $192.00 price objective on FedEx in a research report on Thursday, October 6th.
+Berenberg Bank set a $190.00 price target on FedEx in a report on Monday, September 26th.
+Cowen lowered their price target on FedEx from $230.00 to $185.00 and set an outperform rating for the company in a report on Friday, September 23rd.
+StockNews.com initiated coverage on FedEx in a report on Wednesday.
+They issued a hold rating for the company.
+Finally, UBS Group set a $215.00 price target on FedEx in a report on Wednesday, October 5th.
+Ten equities research analysts have rated the stock with a hold rating and twelve have given a buy rating to the company.
+According to MarketBeat, the company has a consensus rating of Moderate Buy and an average target price of $210.00.

 Institutional Investors Weigh In On FedEx